Chris Froome: 2013: first Tour de France victory

 Froome beat Nairo Quintana to win stage 15 of the 2013 Tour de France.

 Froome won stage fifteen, which finished on Mont Ventoux.
 Kennaugh and Porte dropped all of the leading contenders except Contador on the early part of the climb, before Froome surged clear of Contador with 7 km remaining and caught Quintana, who had attacked earlier in the climb.
 The pair worked together to put time into their rivals, before Froome dropped Quintana with 1.2 km remaining and soloed to the finish.
 This gave Froome a lead of four minutes and fourteen seconds over Mollema in second place, with Contador a further eleven seconds back.
 Froome also regained the lead in the mountains classification.
 He won the stage seventeen time trial, finishing the 32 km course from Embrun to Chorges in 51 minutes 33 seconds, with Contador coming in nine seconds behind him, in second place.
 Froome defended his lead during the Alpine stages, extending his overall lead as Mollema and Contador dropped back.

-Froome won the general classification on 21 July with a final time of 83 hours, 56 minutes and 40 seconds; he was 4 minutes and 20 seconds ahead of second-placed Quintana.
-He was also King of the Mountains for six stages; however, he ultimately finished second to Quintana in that classification.
+Froome won the general classification on with a final time of 83 hours, 56 minutes and 40 seconds; he was 4 minutes and 20 seconds ahead of second-placed Quintana.
+He was King of the Mountains for six stages; however, he ultimately finished second to Quintana in that classification.
 Froome's overall win and stage victories in the Tour win put him at the top of the UCI World Tour ranking, with 587, ahead of Sagan on 409.
-Partly because the 2013 Tour was the first since Lance Armstrong's admission of doping, such questions were asked of Froome.
+The 2013 Tour was the first since Lance Armstrong's admission of doping, and questions were asked of Froome.
 He insisted that he and his team were clean and stated that the questioning saddened him.
 Froome was drug tested during the Tour and Team Sky principal Dave Brailsford offered the World Anti-Doping Agency all performance data they had on Froome as evidence.

-In October Froome was named winner of the prestigious Vélo d'Or award for the best rider of the year.
+In October Froome was named winner of the prestigious Vélo d'Or award, for the best rider of the year.